microsoft/azure-health-data-services-workshop/README.md

-# Microsoft Cloud for Healthcare OpenHack
+# Microsoft Azure Healthcare APIs Workshop

 # Introduction
-Hello and welcome to the Microsoft Cloud for Healthcare (MC4H) OpenHack!
-This hack presents a series of hands-on activities to help you gain new skills working with Microsoft Health and Life Sciences (HLS) tools and architectures.
+Hello and welcome to the Microsoft Healthcare APIs Workshop!
+In this workshop repo, we present a series of hands-on activities to help you gain new skills working with Microsoft Health and Life Sciences (HLS) tools and architectures.

-# Who is the MC4H OpenHack for?
+# Who is the Microsoft Healthcare APIs Workshop for?
-This hack is intended for **healthcare system integrators**, **independent healthcare software vendors**, and other **healthcare IT professionals**.
-Participants are expected to have the following experience before beginning the OpenHack:
+This workshop is intended for **healthcare system integrators**, **independent healthcare software vendors**, and other **healthcare IT professionals**.
+Participants are expected to have the following experience before beginning with the activities:

 1. A solid foundation in [MS Azure fundamentals](https://docs.microsoft.com/en-us/learn/paths/az-900-describe-cloud-concepts/)
 2. A working knowledge of the [Fast Healthcare Interoperability Resources R4](https://hl7.org/fhir/R4/) (FHIR R4) data standard